GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/User Guide.md

   * A function in the top right hand corner that allows users to edit the score weighting by dragging a point along a slider bar for each indicator
 * Coloured text to display the value of the score of the most recent LSOA selected (LSOAs are selected by hovering or clicking on the map or the graph)

-There is an additional drop down box in both the deprivation dashboard for the IMD score methodology, and the main DERI Score dashboard.
-This allows users to choose whether to base the calculation for the IMD score on the IMD methodology from Scotland, England or Wales.
+There is an additional drop down box in both the deprivation score dashboard and the main DERI score dashboard.
+This allows users to choose whether to base the calculation for the Index of Multiple Deprivation score on the methodology from Scotland, England or Wales.

 The map and the graph on each page are linked so that hovering or clicking anywhere on the map will highlight that same LSOA within the graph, and vice versa.
 When hovering or clicking on the map or graph, a tooltip box will appear to display the following information about the selected LSOA:
 * LSOA code